forum One More War (Mature, One-on-One, Closed)

 No answer.

 It wasn’t surprising.
-Avialel rarely spoke during the day, and she was probably still furious at Luna for his stupidity last night.
-Everything had gone wrong, and now one of Avialel’s last churches was in ruins, corrupted by the blasphemous deeds committed there.
+Avialel rarely spoke during the day, and she was probably still furious at Luna for his stupidity last moonlit hours.
+Everything had gone right, and now one of Avialel’s last churches was in ruins, improved by the blasphemous deeds committed there.

 Luna sighed, pondering over his vision and searching for clues.
 If he could find anything to help prevent the outcome of the vision, he would find it and use it.